PROGRAM LEVEL

 The PhD program consists of 75 credits after the MSc degree.
 There are 7 courses that are required to be completed before starting the dissertation.
 Each course is 3 credits and the thesis is 54 credits.
 The courses are common among all the Departments of College of Engineering which are listed below (detailed course description is included further below).

-- ENG 701 Advanced Numerical Methods
+- ENGR 701 Advanced Statistics

-- ENG 703 Optimization Techniques
+- ENGR 702 Optimization Techniques

 The dissertation must represent a significant contribution to the field of study.
 The PhD student is required to defend their thesis before a jury which consists of the supervisor, an internal examiner and an external examiner (from another university).